-None of the Directors make any representation or warranty, express or implied, as to the accuracy, reliability or completeness of the information contained in this PDS or subsequently provided to the recipient by any of the Directors including, information, the estimates and projections and any other financial information derived from them.
+None of the Directors make any representation or warranty, express or implied, as to the accuracy, reliability or completeness of the information contained in this PDS or subsequently provided to the recipient by any of the Directors Investors utilising these Platform including, without limitation, any financial information, the estimates and projections and any other financial information derived from them.
 Nothing contained in this PDS is, or shall be relied upon as, a promise or representation, whether as to the past or the future.